Default-DAO/default-subgraph/README.md

 - Must export the test functions in the mappings file when running the tests.
 These exports must be commented out during production.

-To run tests, use the following command
+To run tests, use the following command:

 ```
-graph test path_to_file //optional to include:
+graph test path_to_file //optional to include
 ```